 How Do Volunteers Make A Difference?

-Because stays in rehabilitation can be long, volunteers are central to how patients and families feel about their care with us.
+Volunteers are central to how patients and families feel about their care at the Shirley Ryan AbilityLab.
 We cherish our volunteers because they add diversity, dimension and vibrancy to how we — and you — express compassion.

 There is no other research hospital in the world that will be practicing “translational” medicine, i.e., research will be directly applied (or “translated”) during therapy, with doctors and researchers working in the same space, real time, 24/7, with patients.
 Our stunning building is architecturally designed to create this seamless integration.

-- Administrative support — Providing office support service to help with patient care administration during business hours.
+- Administrative support — Providing office support services to departments.

-- Therapy sessions — Working with staff and patients in physical and occupational therapy group sessions during weekday mornings and afternoons.
+- Therapy sessions — Working with staff and patients in physical and occupational therapy sessions.

-- Therapeutic recreation — Reinforcing social and therapeutic processes by helping patients participate in crafts, games and entertainment activities during weekday evenings.
+- Therapeutic recreation — Reinforcing social and therapeutic processes by helping patients participate in therapeutic activities.

 Requirements for Volunteering